 - San Diego, California

-I use boric acid for recurrent yeast infections.
+A. I use boric acid for recurrent yeast infections.
 There are a few pharmacists that provide boric acid capsules.
 Many state that it is too time-consuming.
 The treatment has been working for me, especially after continuous use of medications.
 The capsules can be obtained with a doctor's prescription.
 It's too bad that doctors don't provide this information more often.Lyn H [last name deleted for privacy by Editor]

 - Dallas, Texas

 A. Boric Acid is the TRUE answer for yeast infections.
 I had battled one for weeks (following being on antibiotics for a bad case of strep throat)and in desperation went to a health store.
 I was told by a young woman there she had battled yeast infections for years until she found Boric Acid, and hasn't had once since.
 I used it, and it was gone within 24 hours.
 Purchase clear gel capsules (medium to large size) and fill with boric acid [affil link].
 Place in vagina two times a day.
 (The first day I used two capsules each time).
 It is THE remedy!Kimberly H. [last name deleted for privacy by Editor]

 - Louisville, Kentucky

 Ed. note: There is also now boric acid vaginal suppositories [affil link]

 April 3, 2017